 More details on SCRIPT_exec

-The SCRIPT_exec proc returns the output of the script so that it is accessible in a test case or for other processing.
+• SCRIPT_exec returns the output of the script when it has finished.
+You may capture this output in a variable for other processing.
 For example:

 set output [ SCRIPT_exec "/usr/cdrouter-data/custom/scripts/myScript.sh" ]